 - You should not be rushed during your insurance claim process.
 You have a right to see the full settlement evaluation, look at the bid, get comparable value information, and take your time.
 If you are feeling pressured by your insurance company, or if you feel you're not getting fair treatment, contact the Oregon Insurance Commissioner's Advocacy Team at 888-877-4894 or email DFR.InsuranceHelp@oregon.gov.

-- The Oregon Insurance Commissioner held a virtual town hall with public Q&A on Thursday, November 12th.
-You can view a recording of the town hall.
+- The Oregon Insurance Commissioner held several virtual town halls with public Q&A. You can view a recording of recent town halls.

 - Some policies have specific coverage for debris removal, others do not, or have a maximum payout that isn't enough to cover the cost.
 Government is helping to fill that gap, so be sure to take advantage of the State-led clean-up program.

 - In a declared disaster, government may be able to help with expenses not covered by insurance.
 Therefore, every affected resident should apply for FEMA assistance, even if they have private insurance.
 Insurance policies typically cover the structure (unless you’re a renter), the contents of the structure, and excess expenses while you’re displaced.
 But each of these has a payout limit which may not cover all your disaster-related losses and expenses.
 Learn more about these coverage types in English or Spanish.